mgsisk/webcomic/readme.txt

 = &#10030; Inkblot &amp; Archimedes Users &#10030; =

-*If you are upgrading from Webcomic 3.0.4* you must update your theme functions.php file and the mgs_core.php file found in the theme `/includes` directory after updating to Webcomic 3.0.5.
+*If you are upgrading from Webcomic 3.0.4* you must update your theme functions.php file and the mgs_core.php file found in the theme `/includes` directory after updating.
 You can download the latest versions of both Inkblot and Archimedes at [http://webcomicms.net/themes/](http://webcomicms.net/themes/).

 = Upgrading from Webcomic 1 or 2? =